Coping with Chronic Illness

 As I began to wake up, I immediately started to do dream analysis.
 The first thing I realized was that the men represented my Inner Critic.
 The men attempted to shame and silence me in many ways - by avoiding eye contact, interrupting me, threatening to walk out, and refusing to acknowledge or support what I was saying.
 (Hey, that sounds like the narcissists in my life....)
 The dream gave me an opportunity to talk back to my inner critic.
 It also helped me feel gratitude for my blessings.
 Maybe I could only feel that much gratitude while in the dream state with the waking ego turned off.
 Recalling the dream after I awoke made the unconscious feelings of gratitude conscious.

 The Challenges of Chronic Illness

 Chronic illness is a challenge that we would prefer to do without.
 But like all challenges, it contains within it an opportunity to advance our consciousness.
 Research shows that people with the highest levels of cognitive development are those who have overcome the most difficult challenges.
-I recommend reading the book Grace and Grit by Ken Wilber, which is the story of Treya Wilber's five-year battle with breast cancer.
+One of my favorite books is Grace and Grit by Ken Wilber, which is the story of Treya Wilber's five-year battle with breast cancer.
 It's an inspiring story of personal growth.
 I know how incredibly discouraging it is to live with chronic illness.
 And it's okay to get upset about it.
 Once in a while, I have a little rant, and then I do some Voice Dialogue or the emotional healing process.
 When I'm ready to come back to a more positive view, I think of famous people who also suffered.
-I appreciate this story in Brain Pickings about Fyodor Dostoyevski.
+I appreciate this story about Fyodor Dostoyevski.
 He said, "To be a human being among people and to remain one forever, no matter in what circumstances, not to grow despondent and not to lose heart - that's what life is all about, that's its task."

 As a life coach, I use many different processes to help